2019 Adult & Pediatric Flu Vaccination Clinics will be open October 1 - November 1.

 - People at high risk of serious flu complications include young children, pregnant women, people with chronic health conditions like asthma, diabetes or heart and lung disease and people 65 years and older.

-- While there are many different flu viruses, the flu vaccine protects against the three viruses that research suggests will be most common.
+- While there are many different flu viruses, the flu vaccine protects against the viruses research suggests will be most common.
 Quadrivalent flu vaccines protect against two influenzas A viruses and two influenza B viruses.
 Quadrivalent flu shots will be available for all persons age 6 months and older.